 You get to choose the interpretation that best improves your experience of life at every moment.

 We were given a Conscious mind to allow us to oversee the reactionary, “I don’t know right from wrong,” Sub-conscious mind because it doesn’t know any better.

-With every situation that you practice defining the Facts and then Choose The Story that improves your life, the faster you re-connect to the experience of life you have chosen to live.
+With every situation that you practice separating the Facts and then Choose The Story that improves your life, the faster you re-connect to the experience of life you have chosen to live.

 Because this is your life, nobody else’s.

 And your greatest gift, is your ability to consciously decide how your life will go everyday.

 Used well, you’ll truly build a life you love being a part of, no matter what your instant reaction throws at you.

 and Never stop moving forward.